SIR-GEO/Narrator-AI/README.md

+### Available to play with for free: https://huggingface.co/spaces/Mr-Geo/ai-narrator

 # Narrator-AI

 The AI Image Narrator is an interactive web application that captures images from a user's webcam, analyses them, and generates a humorous description in the voice of a selected celebrity inspired voice.
 The description is then converted to speech, providing an engaging and unique experience.
 This document outlines the system's components, setup, and usage.